PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario5-AutoML-RealTimeInf.md

 ![](../Images/devops2d.gif)

-This will mean using the .pkl file retrieved on the _Download Best Model details_ task and that were stored in GIT repository (task: _Archiving and Version Controlling_).
+This will mean using the .pkl file retrieved on the _Download Best Model details_ task and that was stored in GIT repository (task: _Archiving and Version Controlling_).

 **Step 2:** Select the model registered in the previous step and deploy it in this new environment as a real-time webservice.
 This will mean the remaining downloaded files from   _Download Best Model details_ task are going to be needed (scoring script and environment configuration).
 This step can be achieved from 2 different ways: